-In July 2013, the KCC issued an order allowing us to adjust our prices to include updated transmission costs as reflected in the transmission formula rate discussed below.
-The new prices were effective in March 2013 and are expected to increase our annual retail revenues by approximately \$11.8 million
+In March 2013 we adjusted our prices to included updated transmission costs as reflected in the transmission formula rate discussed below.
+The KCC issued an order in July 2013 approving our adjustment which is expected to increase our annual retail revenues by approximately \$11.8 million.